75lb/renamer/README.md

 Recursing
 ---------
 Renamer comes with globbing support built in (provided by [node-glob](https://github.com/isaacs/node-glob)), enabling recursive operations.
-To recurse, using the `**` wildcard where a directory name would be appear means "any directory, including this one".
+To recurse, use the `**` wildcard where a directory name would appear to apply the meaning "any directory, including this one".

 For example, this command operates on all js files in the current directory: